A-Borblyk/Public_Prjctr_Assignments/README.md

 ## Calculator app

-This app is a calculator that contains next functionality:
+This app is a calculator that contains the following functionality:
-- adding and subtravting two numbers (in master branch)
+- adding and subtracting two numbers (in master branch)
 - multiplying two numbers (in feat-mul branch)
 - dividing two numbers (feat-div brach)